A sales rep’s default is to be transactional

 Time and time again, I have trained sales guys in my organization who come into our system with a whole plethora of traditional transactional sales habits.
-I want to spend some time discussing one practice in particular - the follow-up.
+I spend time discussing one practice in particular—the follow-up.
 One of the most common sales habits is what is known within the sales industry as persistence.
 In fact, the follow-up is a reflection of how persistent I need to be to make you buy.
-Often times, sales guys mechanically make sales calls to “follow-up” with their pending accounts.
-Most often, this looks like a routine time set aside each day in which the sales representative starts at the top of a call list and makes his way down - one by one with no intentionality except to complete the list.
+Oftentimes, sales guys mechanically make calls to “follow-up” with their pending accounts.
+Most often, this looks like a routine time set aside each day in which the sales representative starts at the top of a call list and makes his way down—one by one with no other intention except to complete the list.
 I can relate because I’ve been there.

 This method couldn’t be any more ineffective.
 Prospective clients know who’s calling and they do get the voicemails.
-You really only have 3 attempts to reach a client until the prospect converts you to a solicitor within their mind.
-No matter the quality of the sales presentation and relationship - this is where the sales rep has the misconception that just because the sales presentation went well - doesn’t earn you the right to barge into the prospects life thereafter.
-If you treat the client like a number on a call list, they’ll treat you like a number that won’t stop calling.
+You really only have three attempts to reach a client until the prospect converts you to a solicitor within their mind.
+No matter the quality of the sales presentation and relationship, you don't have the right to barge into the prospect's life thereafter.
+If you treat the client like a number on a call list, he’ll treat you like a number that won’t stop calling.
 The key is to strategically make attempts to reach the client.
-If you do reach the prospect, don’t use buzz words like, “I just wanted to follow-up,” or “I wanted to reach out,” or even better, “I wanted to circle back on...”
+If you do reach him, don’t use buzz words like “I just wanted to follow-up,” “I wanted to reach out,” or even better, “I wanted to circle back on . . . .”
 Again, the key is to be strategic and relational.

 I want to leave you with some practical tips that I use while I am following up after a sales presentation.